BitPhinix/slate-yjs/docs/api/slate-yjs-react/cursor-overlay.md

 - Since cursors overlays aren't part of the by slate rendered content, they don't change the underlying dom structure causing e.g. different line breaks when a remote user changes his selection.
 - They don't mess with autocorrect
 - Animating them is easier
-- They potentially provide better performance since they don't requite re-rendering of parts of the editor content on remote cursor change
+- They potentially provide better performance since they don't require re-rendering of parts of the editor content on remote cursor change

 Cons: